section-engineering-education/engineering-education/articles/speech-command-recognition-with-tensorflow-and-react/index.md

 ### Conclusion

 In this tutorial, we learned how to use the speech-commands recognizer TensorFlow model to detect the speech in our React app.
 Due to the availability of a speech-commands recognizer COCO TensorFlow model, the overall implementation the speech recognition on a React app was simplified and made easy.
 The main objective of this tutorial was to explore the use cases of the speech-commands recognizer model and use it to create a simple speech recognizer React app.
-Such a speech recognizer feature is highly useful for many audio-text based applications.
+Such a speech recognizer feature is highly useful for many audio-text-based applications.
 Such a command recognizer can be used to build a robot or any AI-based application that takes in audio input as a command to trigger actions.